 July 31, 2019 The Big Pond #39: Quietude – In Search of Radio Silence

 In this radio travelogue, culture writer and journalist Bilal Qureshi explores Germany’s capital Berlin to find out about local origins, regulations, and daily rituals of silence.
 To his ears, German “Stille” sounds and feels more present than the pulsating noise of American cities – and this episode of The Big Pond is a personal quest to understand why.

 August 7, 2019 The Big Pond #40: Villa Aurora and Thomas Mann House in Los Angeles

 During the Nazi regime, many German artists, scientists, and other intellectuals found refuge in Southern California.
 The authors Lion Feuchtwanger and Thomas Mann were two of the most prominent “exiles in paradise”.
-Producer Kerstin Zilm takes us on a trip to their former homes in Los Angeles – the Villa Aurora and the Thomas Mann House – both of which have been rededicated to transatlantic dialogue.
+Producer Kerstin Zilm takes us on a trip to their former homes in Los Angeles – the Villa Aurora and the Thomas Mann House – both of which host transatlantic fellows today.

 July 24, 2019 The Big Pond #38: Seeing in the Dark – Volkmar Wentzel’s Photography

 In this episode, producer Katie Davis profiles German-American photographer Volkmar Wentzel who was born in Dresden, Germany in 1915 before moving to the US with his family in 1926.
 He grew up in Upstate New York, relocating to Washington, DC shortly after.
 In DC, he was hired by National Geographic and became one of their legendary field men who traveled and photographed the world.

 July 17, 2019 The Big Pond #37: 100 Years of the Bauhaus